Kino Sports Complex: Tucson Padres

 In 2011, the San Diego Padres Triple-A affiliate relocated from Portland, Oregon to Kino Veterans Memorial Stadium and renamed itself the Tucson Padres.
 They were formerly known as the Portland Beavers.
 Originally the San Diego Padres organization wanted to arrange for a stadium to be approved and constructed in Escondido, California, however that stadium plan later fell through when California eliminated their redevelopment agencies.
 The team departed Tucson for El Paso, Texas prior to the beginning of the 2014 season and assumed the name "El Paso Chihuahuas."

 FC Tucson

 Since 2012, FC Tucson has played its games at Kino Sports Complex's North Stadium.
 The club began its existence in the Premier Development League (now USL League Two), and in 2019 began play in the higher-level USL League One.
 In 2023, the team went back to USL League Two.

 Pima Community College

 The Pima Community College Aztecs football played its home games at Kino Veterans Memorial Stadium for several seasons.
 The team moved to the Kino Sports Complex North Stadium for the 2014 season until the school ended its football program completely in 2018.

 World Baseball Classic

-The qualifiers for the 2023 World Baseball Classic were held at Armin-Wolf-Arena in September 2022.
+The qualifiers for the 2023 World Baseball Classic were held at Kino Veterans Memorial Stadium in September 2022, which was also done for 2026.